 What is Pumpkin Puree?

-Pumpkin Puree is basically mashed or blended cooked flesh of any variety of hard-skinned winter squash (acorn squash, butternut squash) or the various orange ones we are known as pumpkins.
+Pumpkin Puree is mashed or blended cooked flesh of any variety of hard-skinned winter squash (acorn squash, butternut squash) or the various orange ones we are known as pumpkins.

 Also, store-bought pumpkin puree sometimes has added sugars or additives, so it's important to read labels carefully.
 Look for pure pumpkin puree.
-Buying pumpkin puree in-store seems straight forward quick solution, but making a pumpkin puree at home has a lot more benefits.
-Homemade pumpkin puree is just so wonderfully FRESH.
+Buying pumpkin puree in-store seems straight forward, quick solution, but making a pumpkin puree at home has a lot more benefits.
+Homemade pumpkin puree is just so wonderfully fresh.

 Best pumpkin for making pumpkin puree

 Different types of pumpkins have different flavors.
-Butternut squash is very sweet and has a strong nutty flavor while the Red Kuri squash (Hokkaido pumpkin) is sweet but with a less pronounced nutty flavor.
+Butternut squash is very sweet and has a strong nutty flavor, while the Red Kuri squash (Hokkaido pumpkin) is sweet but with a less pronounced nutty flavor.

-Which pumpkin will you choose depends on its purpose.
+Which pumpkin you will choose depends on its purpose.
 Sugar pumpkin is best for pumpkin recipes like cakes and cookies, while butternut is best for smoothies.

 Benefits of pumpkin